SporkCode/Spork/src/View/Helper/CSS/README.md

 from loading additional style sheets or adding unnecessary bulk to a global style sheet.

-Each view helper generates inline style sheets by converting a CSS preprocessor script such as [Stylus](http://learnboost.github.io/stylus/), [Less](http://lesscss.org/) and [Sass](http://sass-lang.com/) into CSS using [Spork\CSS](../../../CSS/README.md) and wrapping it in a \<script\> tag.
+The view helpers generate inline style sheets by converting a CSS preprocessor script such as [Stylus](http://learnboost.github.io/stylus/), [Less](http://lesscss.org/) and [Sass](http://sass-lang.com/) into CSS using a [Spork\CSS](../../../CSS/README.md) compiler and wrapping the CSS in a
+\<script\> tag.
 They use a Zend\View\Resolver to locate script files and by default mimic the view renderer's resolver strategy so CSS preprocessor scripts can be organized along with view templates.

 Configuration
 -------------